Skip to content

 Gluteus Medius Function - Hip Abduction

-Gluteus Medius Trigger Points Referred Pain:
+Gluteus Medius Trigger Point Pain Pattern:

 Gluteus Medius Trigger Point Referred Pain Patterns